replicatedhq/replicated-field-labs/instruqt/closing-information-gap/01-viewing-instance-info/assignment.md

 </tbody>
 </table>

-This information help you form a more thorough picture of Geeglo's instance and narrow down the questions you need to ask to help troubleshoot.
+This information helps you form a more thorough picture of Geeglo's instance and narrow down the questions you need to ask to help troubleshoot.
 They can also help you find solutions more quickly as search through your support knowledge base.